jhu-collab/rag-sandbox/README.md

 ### Key Files:

-`notes_repository_info.ts`: information about the github repository where the lecture notes are stored.
+`notes_repository_info.ts`: information about the github repository where the lecture notes are stored

-`questions.ts` contains the questions that the responders will respond to.
+`questions.ts` contains the questions that the responders will respond to

-`model_custom_instructions.ts` contains the custom instructions fed to each responder.
+`model_custom_instructions.ts` contains the custom instructions fed to each responder